cssat-graveyard/COS/README.md

 on the instance.
 Attempts to to install these will fail unless the correct resources are added to our EC2 server.

 I THINK the only packages missing from the default EC2 setup are these.
+Keep an eye out during the "packrat" step (a little ways below) - if install errors happen, these are often dependency related and the errors will sometimes point you to dependencies needed.
 ```
+sudo apt-get install libcurl4-openssl-dev
 sudo apt-get install libcairo2-dev
 sudo apt-get install libxml2-dev
 ```